j-duan/4Dsegment/README.md

 # Deep learning cardiac segmentation and motion tracking (4D*segment*)

 The code in this repository implements 4D*segment*, a deep learning approach for carrying out segmentation, co-registration, mesh generation and motion tracking using raw grey-scale cardiac MRI data in a nifti format.
 The implementation was first trained using manual annotations and then deployed on pulmonary hypertension (PH) patients to produce segmentation labels and computational meshes.
-The whole process is fully-automated without any manual inputs.
+The whole process is fully automated without any manual inputs.

 # Overview
 The files in this repository are organized into 3 directories: